brpandey/vacc/README.md

 }
 ```

-Without defining a literal equation as above, one can still follow the same idea.
+Without defining a polynomial equation as above, one can still follow the same idea.
 Keeping both secret and public fields and defining customized logical constraints / rules
-garners the same benefits of (private sign-public verify) public-key cryptography.
+garners similar benefits of (private sign/public verify) public-key cryptography and signature authentication.
 See below code for a new circuit definition

 > The declared circuit fields and constraints get compiled into an arithmetic rank-1 constraint system over